Nov

 The Refractor Set Begins

-McDowell had appeared in the 1993 Finest set a year before Leaf made his card a 1:100 pack rarity.
+McDowell had also appeared in the 1993 Finest set a year before Leaf made his card a 1:100 pack rarity.
 Once the final draft of my collecting plan was complete, I set about finding suitable refractors from 1993 Finest.
 Which one was the very first purchase I made?
 This one: